 Ham and eggs have gone together for years.
-Especially around Christmas time, we tend to eat this a lot for breakfast when we have some beautifully cooked ham lying around which needs eating.
+Especially around Christmas time, we tend to eat this a lot for breakfast when we have some beautiful home cooked ham leftover which needs eating.

 This is a great little snack and is found in different forms and with different names all over the world.